C3Imaging/speech-augmentation/README.md

 ### Step 3: Generate Augmented Dataset

-Using the new folder created after Step 1 and the time alignments JSON file from Step 2, run [**audio-augmentation/cleese_audio_augmentation.py**](https://github.com/C3Imaging/speech-augmentation/blob/main/audio-augmentation/cleese_audio_augmentation.py) to produce a new, identically structured dataset of augmented speakers.
-The CLEESE configuration used for augmentation experiments can be found in the file [**audio-augmentation/cleeseConfig_all_lj.py**](https://github.com/C3Imaging/speech-augmentation/blob/main/audio-augmentation/cleeseConfig_all_lj.py)
+Using the new folder created after Step 1 and the time alignments JSON file from Step 2, run [**audio_augmentation/cleese_audio_augmentation.py**](https://github.com/C3Imaging/speech-augmentation/blob/main/audio_augmentation/cleese_audio_augmentation.py) to produce a new, identically structured dataset of augmented speakers.
+The CLEESE configuration used for augmentation experiments can be found in the file [**audio_augmentation/cleeseConfig_all_lj.py**](https://github.com/C3Imaging/speech-augmentation/blob/main/audio_augmentation/cleeseConfig_all_lj.py)
+Example call:<br />
+`python audio_augmentation/cleese_audio_augmentation.py --in_dir /workspace/datasets/LibriSpeech_preaugmentations_test --alignments_json /workspace/datasets/LibriSpeech_preaugmentations_test/w2v2_torchaudio_forced_align/forced_alignments.json --out_dir /workspace/datasets/LibriSpeech_augmentations_test --female_pitch 50 --male_pitch 0`

 # Other Important Scripts for your convenience

 ## ASR Inference
 Current ASR models available:
-- wav2vec2 ([fairseq](https://github.com/facebookresearch/fairseq) framework): You can run `wav2vec2_infer_custom.py` to generate hypothesis text transcripts from an unlabelled audio dataset.<br />
+- wav2vec2 ([fairseq](https://github.com/facebookresearch/fairseq) framework): You can run [`asr/wav2vec2_infer_custom.py`](https://github.com/C3Imaging/speech-augmentation/blob/main/asr/wav2vec2_infer_custom.py) to generate hypothesis text transcripts from an unlabelled audio dataset.<br />
-Run `python wav2vec2_infer_custom.py --help` for a description of the usage.<br /><br />
+Run `python asr/wav2vec2_infer_custom.py --help` for a description of the usage.<br /><br />
 **NOTE:** You must manually specify the ASR pipeline you want to use in the code under the comment `# create model + decoder pair`.
 There are a number of possible combinations of ASR model + Decoder + [optional external Language Model] to choose from.
-Please see `decoding_utils/Wav2Vec2_Decoder_Factory` class for a list of the implemented pipelines.<br /><br />
+Please see [`Utils/asr/decoding_utils/Wav2Vec2_Decoder_Factory`](https://github.com/C3Imaging/speech-augmentation/blob/main/Utils/asr/decoding_utils_w2v2.py) class for a list of the implemented pipelines.<br /><br />
 **Wav2Vec2 ASR Pipeline Notes:**
   1. a wav2vec2 checkpoint file can have its architecture defined in the **"args"** field or **"cfg"** field, depending on the version of the fairseq framework used to train the model.
 If you get an error using a "get_args_" function from the Wav2Vec2 factory class, the checkpoint is likely a **"cfg"** one, thus try using the "get_cfg_" equivalent function instead and vice versa).
-  2. You must also manually edit the file `Tools/decoding_utils.py` with paths local to you in the following places:<br />
+  2. You must also manually edit the file [`Utils/asr/decoding_utils`](https://github.com/C3Imaging/speech-augmentation/blob/main/Utils/asr/decoding_utils_w2v2.py) with paths local to you in the following places, if using those particular decoders:<br />
   - `BeamSearchKenLMDecoder_Fairseq -> __init__ -> decoder_args -> kenlm_model` (if using a KenLM external language model)
   - `BeamSearchKenLMDecoder_Fairseq -> __init__ -> decoder_args -> lexicon` (if using a KenLM external language model)
   - `TransformerDecoder -> __init__ -> transformerLM_root_folder` (if using a TransformerLM external language model)
   - `TransformerDecoder -> __init__ -> lexicon` (if using a TransformerLM external language model)<br /><br />

   **UPDATE:** word-level time alignment output information, as well as multiple hypotheses output is now supported.
 Please read [Time Aligned Predictions and Forced Alignment](https://github.com/C3Imaging/speech-augmentation?tab=readme-ov-file#time-aligned-predictions-and-forced-alignment) section for more details.<br />
-- Whisper ([whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) framework): You can run `whisper_time_alignment.py` to generate hypothesis text transcripts from an unlabelled audio dataset with optional word-level time alignment output information as well as multiple hypotheses output.<br />
+- Whisper ([whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) framework): You can run [`asr/whisper_time_alignment.py`](https://github.com/C3Imaging/speech-augmentation/blob/main/asr/whisper_time_alignment.py) to generate hypothesis text transcripts from an unlabelled audio dataset with optional word-level time alignment output information as well as multiple hypotheses output.<br />
-Run `python whisper_time_alignment.py --help` for a description of the usage.<br />
+Run `python asr/whisper_time_alignment.py --help` for a description of the usage.<br />
 Please read [Time Aligned Predictions and Forced Alignment](https://github.com/C3Imaging/speech-augmentation?tab=readme-ov-file#time-aligned-predictions-and-forced-alignment) section for more details.<br /><br />
 - Conformer ([NeMo](https://github.com/NVIDIA/NeMo) framework): Please see the [NeMo ASR Experiments](https://github.com/abarcovschi/nemo_asr/blob/main/README.md) project for more details.